zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options/insert-keep-identity.md

 ## Purpose
 The `InsertKeepIdentity` option let you keep the source identity value when `inserting`.

-By example, when importing a file, you may want to keep the value specified.
+For example, when importing a file, you may want to keep the value specified.